Is Getting a Second Bachelor’s Degree Worth It?

 A bachelor’s degree may be the education you need to start a new career path, particularly if the subject is very different from your first undergraduate degree.

-You may need specific undergraduate coursework before earning a master’s degree in a new field, or you may simply want the opportunity to dive deep into more than one field of study to boost your credentials and knowledge for your desired career.
+You may also need specific undergraduate coursework before earning a master’s degree in a new field, or you may simply want the opportunity to dive deep into more than one field of study to boost your credentials and knowledge for your desired career.

-Is a Second Bachelor’s Degree Worth It?
+So, is a Second Bachelor’s Degree Worth It?

 *Cited job growth projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
 Actual salaries and/or earning potential may be the result of a combination of factors including, but not limited to: years of experience, industry of employment, geographic location, and worker skill.